kajetansw/purescript-react-vite-starter/README.md

 in a PureScript module.

-If you think it's not a solution for you, and you'd like to replace it with e.g. [`purescript-react-basic-emotion`](https://github.com/lumihq/purescript-react-basic-emotion), it's fairly easy to do so!
+If you think it's not a solution for you, and you'd like to replace it with e.g. [`purescript-react-basic-emotion`](https://github.com/lumihq/purescript-react-basic-emotion), it's not that hard to do so!

-To do that you'd have to:
+To get rid of PostCSS integration (enabling you to add your own solution) you'd have to:
 - delete `autoprefixer`, `postcss` and `postcss-nesting` packages
 - remove all `.pcss` files
 - delete `postcss.config.js` file